 Calories come in different forms.
 The main types are carbohydrates, fats, and proteins.

 - Carbohydrates (carbs) are your body’s biggest source of calories.
-Simple carbs are easier for your body to break down.
+Simple carbs (fruits, milk, and vegetables) are easier for your body to break down.
 They provide quick bursts of energy.
 Complex carbs take longer for your body to break down.
 They are a better source of energy over time.
 Complex carbs in whole grain products are the most nutritious.
 Examples include: whole-grain bread, potatoes, brown rice, oatmeal, and kidney beans.
 Doctors recommend that 55% to 60% of your daily calories come from carbohydrates.

 - Fat is another important source of calories.
 In small amounts, fat is a key fuel source.
 It serves other functions, such as supporting good skin and hair.
 Do not replace carbs in your diet with fats.
 This can slow you down, because your body has to work harder to burn fat for energy.
 Fats should make up no more than 30% of your daily calories.
 When you can, choose unsaturated fats, like olive oil and nuts.
 These are better for your health than saturated and trans fats.
 Too much fat or the wrong kinds can cause health problems.
 It can raise your bad (LDL) cholesterol level and increase your risk of heart disease and type 2 diabetes.